thelittlecormorant/thelittlecormorant/README.md

 ### Hi there 👋

+- I am The Little Cormorant.
+I like to solve day to day issues with the power of computers.
+Be it for a water drinking reminder app or a yoga studio app for online streaming, I  create them with utmost care and attention.
+Welcome to my GitHub repo.

+--Please check thelittlecormorant.github.io for more details.

 <!--
 **thelittlecormorant/thelittlecormorant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.